You should think about everything on this SEO checklist as incrementally beneficial.

 If you run your own website or can get buy-in from your boss to link to bigger competitors, I definitely recommend doing this.

-To determine which pages to rank above all others, search engines rely heavily on the authority of pages and websites.
+To determine which page ranks above all others, search engines rely heavily on the authority of pages and websites.

 In SEO, authority is mainly determined by links—more specifically, links from other sites to yours.